What’s the best way to know how your trade show booth is experienced by others? Walk an aisle in their shoes.

 Walk an aisle in the shoes of the attendees at the show.
 Look around.
 Is your booth easy to find?
 How does your booth compare to others?
 How does seeing your booth make you feel?
 Is it inviting?
 Is it approachable?
 Does it make you curious?
 Does it draw you in?

 Walk an aisle in the shoes of your customers.
+Did you receive a special invitation to stop by your booth?
 Do you recognize your brand?
 Does your booth understand your needs?
 Does it relay the benefit of your product or service?
 Does the booth offer you solutions?
 Do booth staffers recognize you as a loyal customer?

 Walk an aisle in the shoes of your competitors.
 What do you see now?
 Is your booth attracting more or less attention?
 Ask yourself why.
 What unique benefits is your company offering?
 How are you different from your competitors?
 Why would anyone choose to visit your booth over another?